davidwynter/BiMamba4TS_Rust/README.md

 # BiMamba4TS_Rust
-A naive implementation of BiMamba4TS using the Rust language
+A naive Rust implementation of the 2404.15772v1.pdf paper on arxiv.org